 It felt like the weather was improving for a moment with the wind at my back, only for hopes to be dashed when turning into the wind again and into the relentless driving rain; my mountain cap was a wise choice and was working well with the little peak helping to keep the driving race off my face.
 Next familiar landmark was the remote ruins of Withins farmhouse high up on the moor.
 We were on the Haworth Hobble route now and ten miles in.
 Then came a series of nasty, narrow step sections, typical of the area and made up of twisted miss-placed and eroded gritstone cobbles, thankfully this section was steeply uphill and could only be walked.
 Bang!
 What the hell……I’d headbutted a big low branch over the narrow ginnel.
 No damage done but bet I’m not the only one to hit this!
 I was waiting for a horrible descent and didn’t have to wait long but gingerly made my way to the bottom okay.

-At last the little path started to drop away and off this evil place and I was glad to be descending to humanity and the view of buildings, knowing that it couldn’t be too far to go surely.
-Another horrible descent down a very narrow ginnel with broken and miss-placed cobbles ready to trip the unwary followed but was negotiated carefully.
-However, I knew that there would be a long uphill finish and this was a struggle, just hanging onto a small group of runners which seemed to takes ages.
-I was glad I’d taken some salt tablets earlier as the series of stiles near the end wouldn’t have helped if that horrible feeling of cramp was nagging at my calves.
+At last the little path started to drop away and off this evil place, and I was glad to be descending to humanity and the view of buildings, knowing that it couldn’t be too far to go, surely.
+Another horrible descent down a very narrow ginnel with broken and miss-placed cobbles ready to trip the unwary followed, but was negotiated carefully.
+However, I knew that there would be a long uphill finish and this was a struggle, just hanging onto a small group of runners which seemed to take ages.
+I was glad I’d taken some salt tablets earlier, as the series of stiles near the end wouldn’t have helped if that horrible feeling of cramp was nagging at my calves.